stariq1995/SOL/doc/source/gstarted.rst

 SOL has multiple dependencies, most of which can be easily installed automatically using `pip` (or similar package manager), however `TMgen <https://github.com/progwriter/tmgen>`_ must be installed manually.
-`Gurobi <http://www.gurobi.com/>`_ and the python interface must be installed as well.
+`Gurobi <http://www.gurobi.com/>`_ and the gurobipy package must be installed manually as well.

 Download and install SOL
 ^^^^^^^^^^^^^^^^^^^^^^^^